 - Cower Power: Dante appears to be hiding behind Virgil from the sight of the two damned brutalizing each other.
 He still seems worried to just be peaking over his guide's shoulder to get a look at what's happening.

-- Darker and Edgier: This painting is a rapid departure from Bouguereau's various female nudes, pastoral genre paintings and his "Cupid and Psyche" series.
-The bodies are strained and frozen in violence, there is a demonic beast in the background and the entire thing is done in a harsh series of red, brown and orange color motif.
+- Darker and Edgier: This painting is a rapid departure from Bouguereau's various female nudes, pastoral genre paintings, and his "Cupid And Psyche" series (Cupid and Psyche as Children and The Rapture of Psyche).
+The bodies are strained and frozen in violence, there is a demonic beast in the background and the entire thing is done in a harsh series of red, brown, and orange color motifs.

 - Evil Redhead: Capocchio, the clear aggressor in the portrait, is shown with hair red as Hell.
 Fitting for a representation of anger and violence.